fviktoria/vinyl-collection/README.md

 - **Current Collection**: Browse the records I currently own, complete with details like album covers, titles, and categories.
 - **Wishlist**: A curated list of vinyls I plan to acquire, showcasing the albums I'm interested in.
+- **Contentfu**: The content management of choice for this project is Contentful.
-- **Discogs API Integration**: Fetches real-time album details, including covers and metadata, from the [Discogs API](https://www.discogs.com/).
+- **Discogs API Integration**: Fetches album details, including covers and metadata, from the [Discogs API](https://www.discogs.com/).
+The payload is saved to Contentful using [a custom app](https://github.com/fviktoria/cf-discogs-album-picker) to prevent running into Discog's API rate limit.

 ## Tech Stack